ksjdragon/hourglass/README.md

 After filling out class details, class creators must wait for the class to be approved by administrators.
 Public classes can be viewed and joined by all, while private classes are hidden from others and require a code to join.
 #### Joining a class
 One can join a public class by searching for and then clicking on the class they want to join.
 Joining a private class requires that the class administrator gives you a code, which you then provide in the "Join Private Class" button.
+#### Managing classes
+On this tab, you can see all of your current classes.
+If you are an admin of the class, clicking on it will allow you to manage details about the class.
+Otherwise, you can leave the class by clicking the x.
+### User Pages
+You can go to <url>/user/<email> to vist a user's profile.

 #Changelog